LaravelDaily/laravel-tips/other.md

 If you want to search Laravel Docs for some keyword, by default it gives you only the TOP 5 results.
 Maybe there are more?

-If you want to see ALL results, you may go to the Github Laravel docs repository and search there directly. https://github.com/laravel/docs
+If you want to see ALL results, you may go to the GitHub Laravel docs repository and search there directly. https://github.com/laravel/docs

 ### Filter route:list

 New in Laravel 8.34: `php artisan route:list` gets additional flag `--except-path`, so you would filter out the routes you don't want to see.
 [See original PR](New in Laravel 8.34: `php artisan route:list` gets additional flag `--except-path`, so you would filter out the routes you don't want to see.
-[See original PR](https://github.com/laravel/framework/pull/36619)
+[See original PR](https://github.com/laravel/framework/pull/36619))

 ### Blade directive for not repeating yourself